iot-lab-kiit/GitOnAndroid/README.md

 1. Click on the `+` icon to add a new repository
 2. Enter remote URL (see URL format below)
-3. Enter local repository name - note that this is **not** the full path, as MGit stores all
+3. Enter local repository name - note that this is **not** the full path, as GitOnAndroid stores all
-repositories in the same local directory (can be changed in MGit settings)
+repositories in the same local directory (can be changed in GitOnAndroid settings)
 4. Click the `Clone` button
 5. If required, you will be prompted for credentials to connect to the remote repo.
-MGit will download the repository (all branches) to your device
+GitOnAndroid will download the repository (all branches) to your device

 ### Create a local repository
 1. Click on the `+` icon to add a new repository